 Williams earned a bachelor’s in elementary education in 2005 from the University of New Orleans.

-"I work hard to build relationships with my students.
-When they accidentally call me ‘Mom’ I know I have done my job well.
-It..." (read more)
+"I work hard to build relationships with my students...." (read more)

 New Orleans Magazine | Feb 28, 2020 | New Orleans, LA

 WVLA-TV | NBC | Nov 18, 2019 | Baton Rouge, LA